jthomas252/DogpitJamXII-HotdogInspectionDay/dogpit_jam_xii_todo.md

 - Add credits poster

 # Rat
-- Add rat spawn
+- Fix rat rotation on movement
-	- Rat is grabbable object and can be put in trash or conveyor
+	- Cant apply rotation at same time as ApplyAxisVelocity

-- Have rat move between scurry points
+- Add rat noises
-	- Set up a series of points on the desk where the rat can run to
+	- Alert when it spawns

-- Have rat move away when cursor approaches
+	- Squeaks when it moves
-	- Set up a trigger here that alerts the rat

-- Have rat calculate hotdog list

-- Have rat pick up hotdog

 - Have rat move back to spawn point
+	- Currently is setting it to go back, but it doesn't follow that

 - Despawn rat & hotdog
+	- Add logic to the RatTrigger object
+	- Despawn the rat if it has a hotdog

-- Add rat model and animation
+- Fix problems when a rat escapes being held and cursor not being reset
-	- Set up animation parameters in other behaviors
+	- Make sure DropObject is called from Cursor

 # Tools
-- Add secret box
-	- It asks for a specific condition hotdog in a note
-	- If fulfilled gives some kind of unique reward

 - Add geiger counter
 	- Scans nearby objects for radiation state
 	- Ticks up if detecting radiation